GorkemOkur/CS412/README.md

 # CS412

-It's a repository for providing the DATA for course CS412 project and also used for publish the projects.
+It's a repository for course CS412 projects and also used for publishing the projects.